 "Your team is already doing some great things.
 I just want to see if we can help make it even better."

 Starting with praise makes the conversation feel positive and non-threatening.
-It reassures them that you’re not here to criticize but to add value.
-When people feel recognized for their efforts, they’re more likely to be open to new ideas.
+It reassures them that you’re not here to criticise but to add value.
+When people feel recognised for their efforts, they’re more likely to be open to new ideas.

 "I’m a little lost—can you help me understand how you’re currently handling [specific issue]?"